 Would you like to try something new?
 Art at the Kitchen Table is a new project developed by Waterford Healing Arts Trust to support older people in Waterford city and county to make art in their own homes.
-Artist Caroline Schofield visits a person at home and they create art together: painting, drawing and collage/mixed media.
+Artists Caroline Schofield, Eilis O’Toole and Jill Bouchier visit a person at home and they create art together: painting, drawing and collage/mixed media.
 No experience is required, just an interest in making art.
 Participation is free of charge, but places are limited so booking is required.
 Contact Waterford Healing Arts Trust (051) 842664 / firstname.lastname@example.org Further details from www.waterfordhealingarts.com Art at the Kitchen Table is funded by Waterford City and County Council.

 Art at the Kitchen Table was developed in 2020 to address the isolation experienced by older people who had had to cocoon at home for long periods of time and to offer participants a chance to develop a new, or re-ignite a previous interest in art.
 The project aims to bring joy and creativity, to impact positively on wellbeing, and to support people to look forward as we emerge from COVID.

 Claire Meaney, Director of Waterford Healing Arts Trust, explains: Art at the Kitchen Table aims to give people a lift and help to introduce a new, creative element to their lives.
 Beginning with a conversation, Caroline will guide you towards deciding what kind of art you’d like to make and will show you some simple skills and techniques to get you started.
 The artist will visit up to three times to see how you’re getting on and to guide you towards developing your own style and confidence so that you can continue to make art independently.”